Activity

 The Carnivore Expedition (Carpathians)

 In the mountains of Romania and Slovakia, we go in search of Europe's most elusive predators.
 The Carpathian forests shelter the highest density of brown bears, wolves, and lynx in Europe outside Russia.
-We work with local conservation biologists who monitor these populations using camera traps, GPS collars, and track surveys.

-Birding & Photography Workshops
+Birding & Photography

 For guests with specific interests in birds or nature photography, we offer specialist safari extensions.
 The Carpathians are home to globally significant populations of Imperial Eagles, Lesser Spotted Eagles, and White-tailed Eagles.
 The Biebrza Marshes in northeast Poland — just two hours from Białowieża — host extraordinary concentrations of wetland birds including the Great Snipe and the Aquatic Warbler.